-Menu item Submenu item Selection Comments Password Supervisor Password Disabled Enabled Refer to "Supervisor password" on page 48.
-Lock UEFI BIOS Settings • Disabled • Enabled Enable or disable the function that protects items in ThinkPad Setup from being changed by a user who does not have the supervisor password.
+Menu item Submenu item Value Comments Password Supervisor Password DisabledEnabled For more information, see "Supervisor password" on page 44.
+Lock UEFI BIOS Settings Disabled Enabled Enable or disable the function that protects items in ThinkPad Setup from being changed by a user who does not have the supervisor password.
 By default, this is set to Disabled .
-If you set the supervisor password and enable this function, no one but you can change items in the ThinkPad Setup program.
-Password at Unattended boot DisabledEnabled If you select and enable Password at unattended boot, a password prompt is displayed when the computer is turned on, from either a power-off state or hibernation state.
-If you select Disabled, no password prompt is displayed; the computer goes ahead and loads the operating system.
+If you set the supervisor password and enable this function, no one but you can change the items in ThinkPad Setup.
+Password at Unattended boot Disabled Enabled If you select and enable Password at unattended boot, a password prompt is displayed when the computer is turned on, from either a power-off state or hibernation state, by an unattended event such as a Wake on LAN attempt.
+If you select Disabled , no password prompt is displayed; the computer goes ahead and loads the operating system.
 To prevent unauthorized access, set the user authentication on the operating system.
-Password at Restart Disabled Enabled If you select and enable Password at restart, a password prompt is displayed when you restart the computer.
-If you select Disabled, no password prompt is displayed; the computer goes ahead and loads the operating system.
+Password at Restart Disabled Enabled If you select and enable Password at restart , a password prompt is displayed when you restart the computer.
+If you select Disabled , no password prompt is displayed; the computer goes ahead and loads the operating system.
 To prevent unauthorized access, set the user authentication on the operating system.
-Password at Boot Device List DisabledEnabled If the security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.
-Select Enabled to prompt for the security password.

-Menu item Submenu item Selection Comments Select Disabled to proceed without any user action required.
+Password at Boot Device List Disabled Enabled If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.
+Select Enabled to prompt for the Security password.
+Select Disabled to proceed without any user action required.
 Password Count Exceeded Error Disabled Enabled Select Enabled to show the POST 0199 error and prompt for the Security password.
-Select Disabled to hide the POST 0199 error and proceed without any user action required.
-Set Minimum Length Disabled x characters (4≤x≤12) Specify a minimum length for power-on password and hard disk passwords.
+Select Disabled to hide the POST 0199 error and proceed without any user action needed.
+Set Minimum Length Disabled x characters (4≤x≤12) Specify a minimum length for power-on passwords and hard disk passwords.
 If you set the supervisor password and specify a minimum length for passwords, no one but you can change the length.
-Power-On Password • Disabled • Enabled Refer to "Power-on password" on page 48.
-Hard Disk X Password Disabled Enabled Refer to "Hard disk passwords" on page 50.
-Security Chip Security Chip Selection Discrete TPM Intel PTT If you select Discrete TPM , you can use a discrete TPM chip with TPM 1.2 mode.
-If you select Intel PTT , you can use Intel Platform Trusted technology (PTT) with TPM 2.0 mode.
-If you change from Intel PTT to Discrete TPM , a message pops up that all encryption keys will be cleared in the security chip.
-If you want to continue, select Yes.
-If you change from Discrete TPM to Intel PTT, a message pops up that all encryption keys will be cleared in the security chip.
-Intel AMT and Intel TXT are disabled when the security chip is set to Intel PTT.
-If you want to continue, select Yes.
+Power-On Password Disabled Enabled For more information, see "Power-on password" on page 43.